 Oral appliance therapy is an effective treatment for snoring and mild sleep apnea cases.
 Oral appliances often referred to as snore guards, are custom-made devices worn while you sleep.
 The appliance gently repositions the lower jaw and the base of your tongue, keeping your airway open.
 Rediscover restful, uninterrupted sleep with oral appliance therapy!

-The Benefits of OAT include:
+The Benefits of Oral Appliances

-- Success rates of over 90 percent
+- A success rate of over 90 percent

 - Can help you avoid associated health risks of sleep apnea